chromaui/chromatic-docs/travisci.md

   include:
      # Other jobs

-     #👇Adds Chromatic as a job
+     # 👇 Adds Chromatic as a job
    - name: 'Chromatic Deployment'
-     #👇Verifies the build event type or a if it's a forked repository
+     # 👇 Verifies the build event type or a if it's a forked repository
      if: (type = push OR head_repo != repo )
      script: yarn chromatic --project-token=${CHROMATIC_PROJECT_TOKEN}
 ```